Dee Kessel Caperton

 Caperton served a single term in the West Virginia House of Delegates before retiring to help her husband's campaign for governor.
 She and her husband divorced while he was in office and filed a lawsuit against him over finances.
 After the divorce was finalized, she ran for West Virginia State Treasurer in 1990 but was defeated in the primary.
 Afterwards, she moved to France where she ran a hotel until her death from cancer in 2000.

 Early life

 A Ripley, West Virginia native, Ella Dee Kessel was born on February 26, 1943.
 She was the daughter of Kate and Oliver Kessel.
 Her father was a justice on the West Virginia Supreme Court.
 She held a degree in music from West Virginia University, a master's degree in education from the West Virginia College of Graduate Studies, and a Doctorate in Education from the University of Pittsburgh.
 She was Miss West Virginia in 1964 and the second runner-up in the Miss America pageant.
 She married Gaston Caperton in 1965.
 The couple had two sons, W.G.
-(Gat) Caperton, and John Kessel Caperton.
+(Gat) Caperton, and John Ambler Caperton.